massalabs/station-massa-wallet/CONTRIBUTING.md

 ## Transaction vs Transfer

-In massa blockchain, a transaction is an special king of operation that allow to send MAS coins from one account to another.
+In massa blockchain, a transaction is an special kind of operation that allow to send MAS coins. from one account to another.
 Here in the wallet we call it a transfer.